-To the Pacific Islanders that the product was marketed to, this was not well received and Nike pulled the product not long after.
+To the Pacific Islanders that the product was advertised to, this was not well received and Nike pulled the product not long after.

-Knowing as much about your audience as you can before deciding to launch internationally is going to help your beauty marketing efforts, as well as the general reception and popularity of your product.
+Knowing as much about your audience as you can before deciding to launch internationally is going to help your campaign, as well as the general reception and popularity of your product.

-Spend time researching the market and speaking to locals, as well as assessing how your potential competitors are presenting themselves to local audiences.
+Spend time researching the region and speaking to locals, as well as assessing how your potential competitors are presenting themselves to local audiences.

-Depending on your business model, it mightn’t be feasible nor practical to launch every product in a new foreign market at the same time.
+Depending on your type of e-commerce business, it mightn’t be feasible nor practical to launch every product in a new foreign region at the same time.

-Similarly, you can’t be sure that you’ve tailored your brand’s message and beauty marketing for that market adequately.
+Similarly, you can’t be sure that you’ve tailored your message for that region adequately.

 Rather than go all-in with every product line, you’ll minimise risk by launching a single range of products, or just a select few products.